sharynjs/sharyn/README.md

 ## Why 'Sharyn'?

-It's a reference to one of my all-time favorite metalcore song, [Killswitch Engage - Rose of Sharyn](https://www.youtube.com/watch?v=PgMsACFMIq8)
+It's a reference to one of my all-time favorite metalcore song: [Rose of Sharyn by Killswitch Engage](https://www.youtube.com/watch?v=PgMsACFMIq8)

 ## License